Delimain/DataCamp_Exercises/Introduction_to_R/Introduction_to_R_Instructions.md

 **Note**: At the time of writing, all the information herein--which has been copied verbatim to showcase markdown proficiency--is offered freely on datacamp.com and can be accessed via the link below.
 If you have an interest in learning data science, it is a highly valuable resource.
+The information below is for personal and professional reference and is no substitute for the wealth of knowledge attained from completing the course itself.
 # [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r)

 ## Course Description